mabenj/IoT-Platform/README.md

    3.3 `npm start`

-## Database Connection
+## Database Connection {#mongo-connection}

-Connection to MongoDB requires the following in a `.env` file in the root directory
+Connection to MongoDB requires the following entries in a `.env` file in the root directory

 `MONGO_USERNAME=<username>`